apurva-shukla/self-hosted-website/_posts/automating-my-weekly-digest.md

 ### The Initial Plan and the Serverless Hurdle

-My first thought was to use a simple [Vercel Cron](https://vercel.com/docs/cron-jobs) Job.
-The idea was to trigger an API route in my Next.js app every Sunday.
-This route would fetch the data from the Karakeep API and then ... yikes, after around an hour of working, I realized that it was not going to work.
+My first thought was see if Vercel offered something off the shelf.
+I looked into [Vercel Cron](https://vercel.com/docs/cron-jobs) Jobs.
+I was hoping that this could trigger an API route in my Next.js app every Sunday, to fetch data from the Karakeep API and create a new markdown file.
+I didn't have to noodle on this for too long, before I realized it wouldn't work.

-I learnt a valuable lesson of a serverless architecture: the filesystem is read-only.
-A Next.js API route running on Vercel cannot write a new markdown file to the `/_posts` directory of the project's Git repository.
-This approach was a dead end.
-The content for this blog is generated from static markdown files at build time, so I needed a process that could add a new file to the source code itself.
+The Vercel Cron jobs filesystem is read-only.
+A Next.js API route running on Vercel cannot write a new markdown file to the `/_posts` directory of my website's Git repo.
+So I needed a process that could add a new file to the source code itself.

 ### The Solution: Git as a Database, Driven by GitHub Actions